Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-node/migration.md

 ## Instrumentation

-Latest Node.js SDK offers an API to instrument events.
+The latest Node.js SDK offers an new API to instrument events.
 To migrate to it, you need to update a few calls.
 The following sections detail which calls have changed.

 ### Initialization